 There are many underlying reasons for thyroid problems.
 The most common cause is an autoimmune thyroid problem like Hashimoto’s or Graves’ disease, in which your immune system attacks your thyroid gland.
 Various research estimates that up to 90 percent of all cases of hypothyroidism are autoimmune in nature, with the most common result being Hashimoto’s disease.
 When this happens, your thyroid is not the source of the problem, but the victim of a misguided immune system attack in which your body mistakes your thyroid for a virus.

 2. Treatment over-response – Could destroy your thyroid

 Hyperthyroidism is often treated with radioactive iodine or anti-thyroid medications.
 The goal of these treatments is to get thyroid function back to normal.
 But sometimes, correcting hyperthyroidism can end up lowering thyroid hormone production too much, or destroying it, resulting in permanent hypothyroidism.

 A number of medications can contribute to hypothyroidism.
-One such medication is lithium, which is used to treat certain psychiatric disorders.
+These include:

 5. Hormone imbalances – Is estrogen wreaking havoc on your thyroid?

 Your hormones are all connected, and the ripple effect from dysfunction in one endocrine gland outputting any hormone can negatively affect your thyroid.
 If your body is low on progesterone production (as is common with stress or aging), the delicate balance with estrogen gets thrown off, causing the body to react with too much estrogen production.
 This results in a body state of estrogen dominance, which affects all kinds of functions in your body – and can hit well before menopause, even before you hit your 30s.